Culture of Slovenia: Ballet

 Pino Mlakar and Pia Mlakar were the most notable ballet dancers and members of the Ljubljana Opera and Ballet Company from 1946 to 1960.
 Pino Mlakar was also a full professor at the Academy for Theatre, Radio, Film, and Television (AGRFT) of the University of Ljubljana.

 Modern dance

 In the 1930s in Ljubljana was founded a Mary Wigman dance school by her student Meta Vidmar.

 Folk dance

-Folk dances in Slovenia include polka, waltz, kolo and many regional specifics.
+Folk dances in Slovenia include polka, waltz, and many regional specifics.

 Festivals, book fairs, and other events

 A number of music, theater, film, book, and children's festivals takes place in Slovenia each year.
 In 2012, Maribor was the European Capital of Culture.

 Music Festivals

 Music festivals include the Ljubljana Summer Festival and Lent Festival.

 Historically, among the most popular music festivals was the Slovenska popevka festival.
-Between 1981 and 2000, the Novi Rock festival was notable for bringing rock music across the Iron curtain from the West to the Slovenian and then Yugoslav audience.
+Between 1981 and 2000, the Novi Rock festival was notable for bringing rock music across the Iron Curtain from the West to the Slovenian and then Yugoslav audience.
 In Titoist Yugoslavia, Jazz festival Ljubljana right after World War II has begun the long tradition of Jazz festivals in Slovenia.